symverse-lab/V3/docs/citizen-protocol-spec.md

 The Citizen Protocol distinguishes between:

 1. **Citizen initialization**, which occurs when a Citizen is confirmed, and
-2. **Citizen relationship operations**, which occur only through explicit Citizen membership transactions.
+2. **Citizen relationship operations**, which occur only through explicit Citizen transactions.

 ---